![]() |

 Is banking my sperm at an on-site clinic better than by mail?

 FCC cannot guarantee the quality of the specimen, which depends on many factors including the sample produced and transit.
 Due to these factors, banking on site at a clinic will likely produce a higher quality specimen than banking by mail.
-However, using kit is an effective alternative to sperm banking on site and eliminates any treatment delay for you.
+However, using kit is an effective alternative to sperm banking on site and eliminates any treatment delays.
 In addition, it makes it easy to coordinate with your therapy and allows you the privacy of collecting the specimen in a place where you feel comfortable.

 How and when do I collect my specimen?